dettonville/ansible-git-inventory/README.md

 ## Roadmap
-For information on releasing, versioning and deprecation see the [stratergy document](https://access.redhat.com/articles/4993781).
+For information on releasing, versioning and deprecation see the [strategy document](https://access.redhat.com/articles/4993781).

 In general, major versions can contain breaking changes, while minor versions only contain new features (like new plugin addition) and bugfixes.
 The releases will be done on an as-needed basis when new features and/or bugfixes are done.